ryan-j-h/ryan-j-h.github.io/_pages/about.md

   - /home/
 ---

-I am a pre-doctoral economics researcher at Wharton's Real Estate Department.
+I am a first-year PhD student in Economic Analysis and Policy at Stanford's Graduate School of Business.

 My research interests include urban and spatial economics and empirical industrial organization.
 I am especially interested in the accessibility and affordability of housing, consumption opportunities, and jobs across neighborhoods and cities.